 On completion of the expedition the Penola returned to the UK and was purchased in 1938 by the Vyner family from Yorkshire who utilised her as a grain carrier between their small Highland estate of Isle Martin, Loch Broom and Liverpool.

 On the morning of 9th November 1940, as the Penola sailed up the Clyde, she was in collision with another vessel off Toward Point.
-The Penola began to fill and was run ashore west of the lighthouse, the crew took to the lifeboat and made their way safely to the shore.
+The Penola began to fill and was run ashore west of the lighthouse.
+The crew took to the lifeboat and made their way safely to the shore.
 The Penola, which settled upright with masts and part of her aft deck above water at high tide, later broke up and became a total wreck.
 Her remains are charted and lie in shallow water in approximate position 55° 51.725’N, 04° 59.886’W, just west of Toward Lighthouse.
 Wreckage has been located close to the above position consisting of engine parts and keel section lying in 3-5 metres of water.
 The seabed is rock with large boulders covered in thick kelp and is very difficult to search.

 Further information on the British expedition to Graham Land, Antartica and the role of the research yacht Penola can be found here courtesy of the University of Cambridge.